tony-aw/tinycodet/README.md

   `source_module` functions.
 Error messages now display the used exported function instead of internal functions.
 Adjusted the documentation and Read-Me accordingly.
+- 3 July 2023: a tiny update; just fixed some minor documentation issues.

 FUTURE PLANS: